Zone defense

 Zone defense is a type of defensive system, used in team sports, which is the alternative to man-to-man defense; instead of each player guarding a corresponding player on the other team, each defensive player is given an area (a zone) to cover.

 A zone defense can be used in many sports where defensive players guard players on the other team.
-Zone defenses and zone principles are commonly used in association football, American football, Australian rules football, basketball, ice hockey, lacrosse, netball and Ultimate frisbee among others.
+Zone defenses and zone principles are commonly used in association football, American football, Australian rules football, basketball, ice hockey, lacrosse, netball and Ultimate frisbee, among others.

 Basketball

-The names given to zone defenses start with the number of players on the front of the zone (farthest from the goal) followed by the numbers of players in the rear zones.
+In basketball, the names given to zone defenses start with the number of players on the front of the zone (farthest from the goal) followed by the numbers of players in the rear zones.
 For example, in a 2–3 zone two defenders cover areas in the top of the zone (near the top of the key) while three defenders cover areas near the baseline.

 Match-up zone is a hybrid man-to-man and zone defense in which players apply man-to-man defense to whichever opposing player enters their area.
 John Chaney, former head coach of Temple University, is the most famous proponent of this defense.
-Hybrid defenses also include Box-and-one, in which four defenders are in a 2–2 zone and one defender guards a specific player on the offense.
+Hybrid defenses also include box-and-one, in which four defenders are in a 2–2 zone and one defender guards a specific player on the offense.
 A variant of this is triangle-and-two, in which three defenders are in a 2–1 zone and two defenders guard two specific offensive players.

 Zone defenses are common in international, college, and youth competition.
 In the National Basketball Association, zone defenses were prohibited until the 2001–2002 season.
 The introduction of zone defenses faced resistance from players, including Michael Jordan.
 Jordan is quoted as saying, "If teams were able to play zone defenses, he said, he never would have had the career he did."

 Other great players, such as Tim Duncan, Kevin Garnett, and Tracy McGrady have also confirmed that zone defenses made scoring more difficult compared to the 1990s NBA.

-The defensive three-second violation rule made it a little more difficult for teams to play zone, since such defenses usually position a player in the middle of the key to stop penetration, but teams adapted by teaching bigs to quickly exit and re-enter the paint, and by running schemes that legally reset the three-second timer.
+The defensive three-second violation rule made it a little more difficult for teams to play zone, since such defenses usually position a player in the middle of the key to stop penetration, but teams adapted by teaching defenders to quickly exit and re-enter the paint, and by running schemes that legally reset the three-second timer.